 - Electrical panel labeling or breaker issues in older homes

-- Loose/missing handrails on steps (simple fix, real risk)
+- Loose or missing handrails on steps (simple fix, real risk)

-Safety items are usually reasonable to request because they’re not “cosmetic preferences.”
-They’re legitimate risk reducers.
+Safety items are usually reasonable to request because they are not cosmetic preferences.
+They are legitimate risk reducers.

 Major defects vs. normal wear: what counts as a “big deal”